isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/computer-studies/all/rivervale-primary.md

 ---
-layout: simple-page
-title: CyberWellness with Reaction Game
+title: 'CyberWellness with Reaction Game'
 permalink: /rivervale-primary/
-breadcrumb: CyberWellness with Reaction Game
+breadcrumb: 'CyberWellness with Reaction Game'

 ---

 The students have to work in group to complete a reaction game using recycled materials together with topic Cyberwellness to promote understanding of Cyberwellness